diskodenso/diskodenso/README.md

 🔭 I’m currently working at itmX GmbH as a Junior Frontend and Middleware Developer

-🌱 I’m currently learning VueJS 3, TypeScript and Microsoft PowerApps 💪
+🌱 I’m currently learning VueJS 3, TypeScript, NestJS and Microsoft PowerApps 💪

 💌 Feel free to get in touch with me!